Welcome to the W. H. Plemmons Medallion WebSite!

 - This process will take place annually and leadership medallions will be awarded during the Spring Semester Leadership and Legacy Awards Banquet.
 It is understood that the medallion is intended to recognize meritorious leadership and may not be awarded each year.

 Nominations for this award are open until midnight, February 16, 2020.
-Nominations should be submitted electronically by using this link.

 To view a listing of past recipients, click here.
 Also, our Archives page has information for each year’s recipients beginning in 1997.
 For additional information, please contact Anitra Ball, Chair of the W. H. Plemmons Medallion Committee, at 262-2060.